FBI officers standing at a crime scene, illustrating the FBI fitness test guide

 What's a Good Score?
 Decoding the FBI PFT Points System

-The FBI PFT uses a point system to grade your performance, allowing strengths in one area to help balance a weaker performance in another, to a degree.
-Your score in each of the four events is added together for a final, cumulative score.
-Understanding FBI physical fitness test scoring (sometimes referred to as FBI fitness test scoring or FBI PFT scoring) will help you set realistic goals.
+The FBI PFT uses a point system to grade your performance, allowing a strength in one event to partly offset a weaker showing in another.
+Your result in each of the four events is converted to a point value and added together for a single cumulative score.
+Understanding FBI PFT scoring is what lets you set realistic, event-specific goals instead of training blind.

 Earning a zero in any single event results in an automatic failure for the entire test.
 You could run a phenomenal 1.5 miles and do 70 push-ups, but if you can't complete the minimum number of sit-ups, your test day is over.
 Your training must address every event, starting with the one that challenges you most.